karanns/ANZ-Data-Analytics-Project/README.md

 Predictive Analytics
 Explore correlations between customer attributes, build a regression and a prediction model based on the findings.

-This Project is for Educational Purpose only.
+This project is for educational purpose only.